 It’s Christmas time.
 The season when we are focused on giving gifts to all of those who are important in our lives.

 But do we ever stop to examine our feelings about gift giving or even about how we feel about receiving presents?
 What emotions or memories are stirred from the past by the Christmas season?
 How do we feel about the people we are buying gifts for?
 What motivates us to give people those gifts?
-How much do we want to, or are able to spend for a gift for someone?
+How much do we want to, or are able to spend for a gift?

 We’ve all bought presents for people we did not consider an important part of our lives out of guilt, anxiety, or fear of being caught in an unreciprocated position.
 Are we giving because we have a true spirit of giving?